franziskafurtado/franziskafurtado/ReadMe.md

 I'm Franziska Furtado, a developer currently working with Front End Web Development (mostly AngularJS) and SQL (PostgreSQL). :desktop_computer:

-Hopefully I will be a computer engineer by the end of next year.
+Hopefully I will be a computer engineer by the end of the year.

-I'm always learning and my favorite interest areas are low-level programming, embedded systems, digital electronics and database automated searches.

 I love computers and learning new things. :books: